chiragsahni/ChildMortalityInformationSystem/README.md

 (SDGs) and associated targets.

-### This project focuses on the following Indexes:
+### This project focuses on the following Indexes to predict the Child Mortality Rates for different nations:
         i.
 Gross Domestic Product
        ii.
 Life Expectancy Rate
       iii.
 Healthcare Expenditure Index